moves-rwth/storm/stormpy/resources/pybind11/docs/compiling.rst

     set(Python_ADDITIONAL_VERSIONS 3.4 3.5 3.6 3.7)
     if (NOT ${EXAMPLE_PYTHON_VERSION} STREQUAL "")
       find_package(PythonLibs ${EXAMPLE_PYTHON_VERSION} EXACT)
-      if (NOT PythonLibs_FOUND)
+      if (NOT PYTHONLIBS_FOUND)
         find_package(PythonLibs ${EXAMPLE_PYTHON_VERSION} REQUIRED)
       endif()
     else()
       find_package(PythonLibs REQUIRED)
     endif()

-    # The above sometimes returns version numbers like "3.4.3+"; the "+" must be removed for the next lines to work
+    # The above sometimes returns version numbers like "3.4.3+";
+    # the "+" must be removed for the next lines to work
     string(REPLACE "+" "" PYTHONLIBS_VERSION_STRING "+${PYTHONLIBS_VERSION_STRING}")

     # Uncomment the following line if you will also require a matching Python interpreter